tjiangHIT/rMFilter/README.md

 The memory usage of rMFilter can fit the configurations of most modern servers and workstations.
 Its peak memory footprint is about 18.00 Gigabytes (default setting), on a server with Intel Xeon CPU at 2.00 GHz, 1 Terabytes RAM running Linux Ubuntu 14.04.
 These reads were aligned to human reference genome GRCh37/hg19.

+###Installation

+Current version of rMFilter needs to be run on Linux operating system.
+The source code is written in C++, and can be directly download from: https://github.com/hitbc/rMFilter A mirror is also in: https://github.com/tjiangHIT/rMFilter The makefile is attached.
+Use the make command for generating the executable file.

 ###Contact
 For advising, bug reporting and requiring help, please contact ydwang@hit.edu.cn or tjiang@hit.edu.cn